abba-platforms/SACE/README.md

 The **Synthetic African Currency Exchange (SACE)** is a BEP-20 token representing a **weighted basket of Africa’s top 21 performing national currencies**, collectively valued at more than **$2.3 trillion USD**.
 Benchmarked directly to the U.S. Dollar Index (DXY), SACE is inspired by global benchmarks such as the **Dow Jones Industrial Average (DJIA)**, **S&P 500**, **NASDAQ 100**, and the **DXY**.
 It provides a unified, tradable instrument enabling investors, institutions, and policymakers to track and trade Africa’s collective currency strength through a single token: **the SACE Index**.

 SACE consolidates Africa’s top 21 currencies into a single tradable instrument, creating a transparent benchmark for the continent’s currency performance.
 It enhances market efficiency, improves liquidity, enables effective hedging against currency volatility, and facilitates cross-border trade — positioning SACE as a foundational economic tool for Africa’s growing financial ecosystem.

+Additionally, the **SACE Index is benchmarked directly to the U.S. Dollar Index (DXY)**, ensuring that its valuation aligns with globally recognized macroeconomic standards.
+This integration provides greater stability, reduces single-currency dependency, and enhances international investor confidence by anchoring SACE to a diversified basket of major world currencies rather than a single USD peg.

 SACE is a development brand of **Abba Platforms Inc.**, created by **Simon Kapenda**, the creator of **CillarCoin (CILLAR)** — a utility token — and **Namibia Digital Dollar (NADD)**, Namibia's first blockchain-native stablecoin pegged 1:1 to the Namibian Dollar.
 Together, **SACE**, **CILLAR**, and **NADD** form the foundation of Abba Platforms’ digital asset ecosystem — advancing Africa’s financial inclusion, liquidity, and cross-border economic integration through blockchain innovation.